Nils Röseler: VVV-Venlo

 Röseler returned to his former club, VVV-Venlo, on 28 June 2016, this time on a permanent, two-year contract with an option for another season.
 He became a key player in defense for VVV and helped them to promotion to the Eredivisie in his first season back, as the club won the second division title.

 Röseler remained an important player for the club from Venlo in the Eredivisie, and the club exercised the option to extend him another season on 28 March 2018.
 He was in the starting line-up in all VVV's Eredivisie games during the 2017–18 season, and on 15 May 2018 he signed a two-year contract extension keeping him at the club until 2020.

 He left the club as his contract expired in June 2022.
 During his four-year stint at the club, Röseler made 135 total appearances for VVV in which he scored three goals.
 He grew into vice-captain for the club.

 SV Sandhausen

 On 16 June 2020, it was announced that Röseler would join 2.
 Bundesliga side SV Sandhausen on a free transfer for the 2020–21 season having agreed to a two-year contract.
 He made his debut for the club on 13 September 2020, starting in a 2–1 away win over TSV Steinbach in the DFB-Pokal.
 His 2.
-Bundesliga debut came in 19 September 2020, coming on as a substitute in the 92nd minute for Daniel Keita-Ruel in a 3–2 home victory against Darmstadt.
+Bundesliga debut came on 19 September 2020, coming on as a substitute in the 92nd minute for Daniel Keita-Ruel in a 3–2 home victory against Darmstadt.

 Röseler left Sandhausen on 17 August 2021, as his contract was terminated by mutual consent.
 He failed to become a permanent starter for the club, making 25 total appearances for the club in which he scored two goals.